marcodalessandro76/MPPI/README.md

 ## Tutorials and examples
 We provide many jupyter notebooks that show the functionality of each module of the package.
 The tutorials are organized as `Tutorial_$name_of_the_class`.
-Furthermore we also include a detailed example of Band structure calculation for various systems, this topic in included in the `Analysis_BandStructure` notebook.
+Furthermore we also include a detailed example of Band structure calculation for various systems, this topic is included in the `Analysis_BandStructure` notebook.

 To run the notebooks you need to install the jupyter-notebook or jupyter-lab package, that can be installed as